NBC plans Hillary Clinton miniseries, part of TV event strategy

 The series will likely air before candidates start jumping into the next U.S. presidential race in the spring or summer of 2015, Greenblatt said, responding to a question about whether the network would face demands for equal time from opponents.

-Hillary Clinton is not involved in the series, he said, and the script is not yet written.
+Hillary Clinton is not involved in the series, he said, and the script has yet to be written.

 The Clinton project and other miniseries are part of Comcast-owned NBC's effort to lift its prime-time ratings and draw live audiences to one-time events, a defense against later viewing on digital video recorders that makes programs less valuable to advertisers.

-For the TV season that ended in May, NBC finished last in total viewers and third among the four big broadcasters with those in the advertiser-prized 18- to 49-year-old range, according to Nielsen.
+For the TV season that ended in May, NBC finished last among the four big broadcasters in total viewers, and third in viewers in the advertiser-prized 18- to 49-year-old range, according to Nielsen.

 Its two biggest ratings hits - "Sunday Night Football" and singing contest "The Voice" - draw large live audiences.